-- Population dynamics - Population issues and challenges
+- Area of Study 1: Population dynamics - Area of Study 2: Population issues and challenges

 Fieldwork excursion to study the land use change at The Hawthorne and visit the surrounding region.

 Geospatial technologies is one of the biggest emerging fields for analysing data.
 Students will practise learning how to use these technologies and how they are used in the world to address problems.